Product Manager to Developer Ratio: Rule of Thumb & Tips

 Product managers and developers: some tips

-Regardless of whether you have a "real" product manager to developer relationship, there are a few things you should pay attention to in your collaboration.
-I have collected a few tips for you here.
+Basically, regardless of a “correct” product manager to developer ratio, you should pay attention to a few things in your collaboration.
+I have collected some tips for you here.

 1. Clear communication: